fsiegrist/devops-bootcamp-jenkins-shared-library/README.md

 ## Jenkins Shared Library
 <br />

-This project contains a Jenkins Shared Library used for the demo projects in module 08 ("Build Automation & CI/CD with Jenkins") of Nana Janashia's [DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp).
+This project contains a Jenkins Shared Library used for the demo projects and exercise 4 in module 08 ("Build Automation & CI/CD with Jenkins") of Nana Janashia's [DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp).